 Sébastien SAUVAGE is a permanent researcher at CNRS since October 1999.
-He received his PhD thesis at the University of Paris-Orsay in March 1999 on the "Infrared properties of semiconductor InAs/GaAs quantum dots" and then had a Post-Doc position at France Telecom CNET before joining now C2N at Orsay.
+He received his PhD thesis at the University of Paris-Orsay in March 1999 on the "Infrared properties of semiconductor InAs/GaAs quantum dots" and then had a Post-Doc position at France Telecom CNET before joining IEF at Orsay and then now C2N in Palaiseau.
 His research tackles the optical properties of semiconductor nanostructures, in particular for quantum information and telecommunication devices.
 He is the author of the 3D numerical code JAVEL which solves the strain-dependent Schrödinger equation in 8 band k.p theory.
 X92.
 HDR.
 DR2.

 |Guy FISHMAN was born in 1942